-Synchrony and the Bank are required to conduct stress tests on an annual basis.
-Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank and Synchrony are required to use stress-testing methodologies providing for results under various scenarios of economic and financial market stress.
-In addition, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we have submitted a capital plan to the Federal Reserve Board in both 2016 and 2017.
+Synchrony is not currently required to conduct stress tests.
+See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."
+In addition, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we have submitted a capital plan to the Federal Reserve Board in 2018.